semrush/intergalactic/website/docs/components/input-number/input-number.md

 ### Invalid values

-If user enters an invalid value (less than minimum, more than maximum), such value will be reset to `min/max`, respectively.
-The value is reset when the focus is lost (`onBlur`).
-If the input does not have a defined range of acceptable values, then there should be no validation – the entered value will be applied.
+If the user enters an invalid value (below the minimum or above the maximum), the value will be reset to the minimum or maximum value, respectively, when input loses the focus (`onBlur`).

+If the input does not have a defined range of acceptable values, no validation will be applied, and the entered value will be retained.

 ### Fractional numbers

 You can use a dot to enter a fractional value in the input.

-> **The dot and comma are interchangeable characters depending on the locale**.
-For example, if user entered a value with a dot, and fractional values are used with a comma in the respective locale, then the originally entered dot should be changed to the comma.
-And vice versa.
+> The dot and comma are interchangeable characters depending on the locale.

+For instance, if the user enters a value with a dot and the locale uses commas for fractional values, the originally entered dot should be changed to a comma, and vice versa.

 ### Negative value

-If only positive values are allowed in the input, then user cannot be able to enter a minus.
+If the input only allows positive values, the user will not be able to enter a negative value.

 ### Zero value

-Treat zero value like any other number:
+Treat the zero value like any other number:

-- if 0 is a valid value, then input will keep this entered value;
+- If 0 is a valid value, the input will retain this entered value.
-- if 0 is less than the minimum value, input will reset the value to the minimum value.
+- If 0 is less than the minimum value, the input will reset the value to the minimum.

-> **If the input is already set to 0**, then when the input gets the focus, user enters the value after 0.
-By `onBlur`, the entire value in the input is formatted, and 0, which was before the number, will be removed.
+> If the input is already set to 0, when the input receives focus, the user can enter a value after the 0.
+Upon onBlur, the entire value in the input is formatted, and the leading 0 will be removed.
 For example, `001` is formatted to `1`.

-@## Usage in UX/UI

-**InputNumber should not be used for the every numeric value.**

-A numeric value can represent the quantity of something:

-- number of keywords or links, etc., for example;
-- price;
-- age.

-Dates and various codes (for example, pin codes, etc.) are also numeric values.

-**HTML specifications do not recommend using InputNumber for numeric values that contain non-numeric characters (for example, slash, letter, dash/hyphen, etc.)**.
-Since this input removes all characters that are not numeric values by default.

-For numbers with non-numeric characters (slash, letter, etc.), it is recommend to use a standard input with `inputmode="numeric"` and the corresponding pattern attribute.

 @page input-number-a11y
 @page input-number-api